nietzhuang/nietzhuang/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Welcome here my friend 👋\
+Welcome here my friend 👋 \
 I'm Nietz, I research DNN accelerator, you can see my interest papers ([here](https://github.com/nietzhuang/Literatures))\
 Currrently, work at IC design company but I always looking for a strong advisor to complete the PhD degree.\
-In addition, I'm also interested in any research topics related to AI/ML, so I created a discord server __AI/ML Community__.
-Feel free to join us ! ([here](https://discord.gg/BCqr4aMqMJ))\
+In addition, I'm also interested in any research topics related to AI/ML, so I created a discord server *AI/ML Community*.
+Feel free to join us ! ([link](https://discord.gg/BCqr4aMqMJ))\
   \
 Besides, I play the violin and enjoy Classics and Jazz in the leasure time.
-If you wish, follow my social medias and make friend.\
+If you wish, follow my social medias and make friend.